neontapir/lendr/ruby/README.md

     should return the first one instead
     should not raise a patron created event

+### Adding a new event

+The process is pretty straightforward:

+- create a new event (example: BookLeantEvent)
+- add a method to the orchestrating domain object (Library)
+- add a require statement to pull in the event file

 ## Support

 Please [open an issue](https://github.com/neontapir/lendr/issues/new) for support.